Science loses another Scopes trial

-Dr Mann’s courtroom loss provokes Naomi Klein to become an American citizen, burn her US passport and move to Canada in protest.
+Dr Mann’s courtroom defeat provokes Naomi Klein to become an American citizen, burn her US passport and move to Canada in protest.

 The verdict is decried as a death knell for free speech.

-In a show of solidarity, members of the Association of American Editorial Cartoonists announce that they will all draw exactly the same, dead-obvious gag.
-Steyn—who’s widely blamed for winning the case with an eloquent performance on the stand in which he single-handedly won the paleoclimate, free-speech and culture wars once and for all—will be caricatured as a chimp.
+In a show of solidarity, members of the Association of American Editorial Cartoonists announce that they will all draw the same, obvious gag today.
+Steyn—whose eloquent performance on the stand is widely blamed for winning the case, the free-speech debate and the culture wars—will be caricatured as a chimp.

-European Neo-Nazi groups win a major hate-speech case when the ECHR agrees “Holocaust denier” is an intentionally demeaning reference to climate denial.
+European Neo-Nazi groups win a major hate-speech case when the ECHR agrees that the phrase “Holocaust denier” is an intentionally demeaning reference to climate denial.